 How to find out about new positive investment schemes?

-We flag up local investment opportunities via our Steyning 10:10 email updates so sign up if you’d like to receive them.
+We flag up local investment opportunities via the Greening Steyning email newsletter, so sign up if you’d like to receive them.
 We’re part of Community Energy South – an alliance of local community energy groups that have been behind a series of solar energy share offers in the last few years – so we get to hear of local solar schemes as soon as they are announced.

 There are also a number of investment platforms that specialise in promoting positive investment schemes, and allow you to hear about and invest in schemes all over the country.
 One of the advantages of investing via these platforms is that they do ‘due diligence’ on the schemes they promote, so offer an additional element of confidence for investors.

 - Abundance is a platform set up in 2012 that allows you to buy and sell ‘debentures’ (a type of loan, as opposed to a share) in a range of renewable energy projects, and “offers the chance to match financial returns with ethical values”.
 It provides investors with a dashboard showing the status of all their individual project investments, and prepares consolidated information to submit with your tax return.
-Registered with the Financial Services Authority, they are diversifying their investment products over time and have recently launched an ISA and a pension portfolio option.
+Registered with the Financial Services Authority, they have diversifyied their investment products over time and now offer an ISA and a pension portfolio option.

 - Ethex offers a similar service but covers a wider range of investment opportunities, including social housing, charity bonds, fair trade projects, social enterprises, and a variety of other positive initiatives.
 They describe themselves as “building a vibrant community of investors and businesses working to make money do good”.
-“We are creating a conversation about positive investment and how we can make it something that everyone does, as part of their everyday investment practices”.
-They have raised £49M from 10,000 investors since they were founded in 2013.
+Run on a not for profit basis, they have raised £100M from 20,000 investors since they were founded in 2013.

 Your Bank Account

 Nearly all of us have a bank account.
 But not all banks behave the same.
 How can you be sure your bank is acting in a way that’s consistent with your ethical and environmental stance, and not funding strip mining, tar sands and other nasties?
-One of the best ways to learn more is from the website MoveYourMoney.org.uk They’ve published a scorecard that rates banks on five criteria:
+Here’s a March 2021 article from the website New Money outlining the current state of play.

-The best known ‘High Street banks’ (not many in our High Street these days!) like HSBC, Barclays, Nat West, Lloyds and RBS, all score badly and come near the bottom of the list.
+The best known ‘High Street banks’ (not many in our High Street these days!) like HSBC, Barclays, Nat West, Lloyds and RBS, all score badly in most rankings based on ethical and green credentials.
 The banks that come out top are ‘challenger banks’, like:

 All of these offer a variety of savings accounts and ISAs.
-The catch is that none have a national network of branches, and only Triodos offers a current account (launched in April 2017).
+The catch is that none have a national network of branches, and only Triodos offers a current account.
 The highest scoring banks that do offer current accounts, and have a branch relatively nearby, are

 - Newly established Metro Bank (Brighton)